 It has been posited that PPD diagnoses should be exclusive to the postpartum period [10].
 If a woman has been depressed prior to giving birth, depression in the postpartum period may be diagnosed as recurrent depression.
-PPD has been formally defined as, "the first occurrence of psychiatric symptoms severe enough to require medical help, occurring after childbirth and before the return of menstruation" [10].
+PPD has been formally defined as, "the first occurrence of psychiatric symptoms severe enough to require medical help (i.e., major depressive episode), occurring after childbirth and before the return of menstruation" (generally six weeks) [10].
+PPD is variably defined as a major depressive disorder occurring from 4 weeks to 12 months after childbirth [93].
+Note: this definition differs from the DSM-5-TR specifier of peripartum depression, which "refers to a major depressive episode that occurs during pregnancy or within four weeks following delivery" [47; 132].

-Women for whom PPD is their first incidence of depression tend to experience a shorter duration of symptoms, be significantly less likely to experience recurrent depression outside the postpartum period, and be more likely to experience subsequent PPD [66].
+Women for whom PPD is their first incidence of depression tend to experience a shorter duration of symptoms, be significantly less likely to experience recurrent depression outside the postpartum period and be more likely to experience subsequent PPD [66].
 Whether PPD is determined to be the first episode of depression may depend upon the clinician's history-gathering skills.
 Many women who are diagnosed with PPD as a first episode of depression may realize, upon careful examination, that they have experienced depressive symptoms in the past, although the symptoms may never have been diagnosed as depression [13; 82].